Rowan1224/IAM/README.md

  Example: ```python3 recognition.py -i [path to line image directory] -p brute```

- To use neuspell methods, gpu is required.
+ To use `neuspell` post-edit methods, gpu is required.

  ## Train Line recognition model <a name="trainOCR"></a>